40,488 views. 2,224 likes. 57,800 followers.

 We’re thrilled to bring you good news from around the world.Learn More

 Here at Caterpillar, we’re grateful to have an incredible network customers, dealers and employees, all working to build a better world.Learn More

-The Cat® Certified Rebuild program is celebrating its 35th anniversary.
-Certified Rebuild lets you to take advantage of the extra value built into your machines.
-It returns your end-of-life machines, systems and components to like-new condition at a fraction of the cost of buying new.Learn More
+The Cat® Certified Rebuild program offers sustainable solutions that return your end-of-life machines, systems & components to like-new condition at a fraction of the cost.Learn More